christsven/H.E.A.T/factions/Estonian Land Forces.md

 The combined remaining forces fighting for the liberation of Ida Viru.
 While not a large force in comparison to its neighbours Russia or Finland, the estonian army is one of the few in NATO actually having a budget of 2% of GDP.
-With well- equipped infantry brigades, modern Combat Vehicle 90 and a modern technology stack, the estonian army is a capable army.
+With well equipped infantry brigades, modern Combat Vehicle 90 and a modern technology stack, the estonian army is a capable army.